HackYourFuture/React/documentation/homework/Week 4.md

 To use decorators (the `@` syntax) with `create-react-app`, follow this [tutorial](https://swizec.com/blog/mobx-with-create-react-app/swizec/7158).

  _You must have MobX strict mode enabled.
-Any homework submitted without strict mode on will be rejected._
+Any homework submitted without strict mode on will be rejected.
+You enable strict mode like this:_

+    configure({ enforceActions: true })

 ## Scoring